verrazzano/docs/content/en/docs/quickstart/_index.md

 [Verrazzano custom resource]({{< relref "/docs/reference/api/verrazzano/verrazzano.md" >}}).
 The [Verrazzano platform operator](https://github.com/verrazzano/verrazzano-platform-operator) controller will apply the configuration from the custom resource to the cluster for you.

+**NOTE**: If you just created the cluster, then you must wait until your nodes reach Ready status before installing Verrazzano.

 To install the Verrazzano platform operator:

 1. Deploy the Verrazzano platform operator.